|Cash Back Rating:||4.9 / 5|

 See related: Best fixed bonus category cash back cards

 For cardholders who spend at least $500 in the first three months, the SavorOne card comes with a $200 sign-up bonus.
-This is a solid introductory offer given the relatively low spending requirement and matches competitive offers from other no annual fee cash back cards like the Chase Freedom Flex and Chase Freedom Unlimited cards.
+This is a solid introductory offer given the relatively low spending requirement and matches competitive offers from other no annual fee cash back cards like the Chase Freedom Flex.

 The current SavorOne sign-up bonus is also up $50 from the card’s previous offer, making now a great time to apply.